 The IB diploma candidates are required to select one subject from each of six subject groups.

 Subject briefs are available at the following address: http://www.ibo.org/university-admission/ib-recognition-resources-and-document-library/#briefs

 Language A: Literature; Language A: Language and Literature, and Language A: Literature and Performance (an interdisciplinary subject).

-In our school we offer Language A: Literature (in English) at both the Standard Level (SL) and Higher Level (HL)
+In our school, we only offer Language A: Literature (in English) at both the Standard Level (SL) and Higher Level (HL)

 Language ab initio courses are for beginners (that is, students who have little or no previous experience of learning the language they have chosen).
 These courses are only available at standard level.